 Professor Alex Fornito completed his Clinical Masters (Neuropsychology) and PhD in 2007 in the Departments of Psychiatry and Psychology at The University of Melbourne before undertaking Post-Doctoral training in the Department of Psychiatry at the University of Cambridge, UK, under the auspices of an NHMRC Training Fellowship.
-In 2013, Alex assumed his current position in the Monash Institute of Cognitive and Clinical Neurosciences.
-Alex is Co-Director of the Brain and Mental Health Research Hub and Heads the Brain research division.
+In 2013, Prof Fornito assumed his current position in the Monash Institute of Cognitive and Clinical Neurosciences, where he is Co-Director of the Brain and Mental Health Research Hub and Heads the Brain research division.

 Fornito, A., Zalesky, A., & Bullmore, E. T. (2016).
 Fundamentals of Brain Network Analysis.
 Elsevier Inc., Academic Press: San Diego.